"Technical, Environmental, and Economic Assessment of Deploying Advanced Coal Power Technologies in the Chinese Context"

 Journal Article, Energy Policy, volume 36, issue 7, pages 2709-2718

-Authors: Lifeng Zhao, Former Research Fellow, Energy Technology Innovation Policy Research Group/Science, Technology, and Public Policy Program, 2006-2008, Yunhan Xiao, Kelly Sims Gallagher, Senior Associate, Energy Technology Innovation Policy research group, Xiang Xu
+Authors: Lifeng Zhao, Former Research Fellow, Energy Technology Innovation Policy Research Group/Science, Technology, and Public Policy Program, 2006-2008, Yunhan Xiao, Kelly Sims Gallagher, Member of the Board, Xiang Xu

 At the beginning of this century, the prevalent electricity shortages in China resulted in a rapid expansion of power capacity, especially coal-power capacity.
 In 2006, coal-fired capacity accounted for about 78% of total capacity.
 The International Energy Agency (IEA) has projected that by 2015, China's coal power capacity will reach nearly twice what it is today.
 The bottom line is that electric power depends on coal in China.